aaa

 Volunteer Opportunities

 Volunteers are always welcome as side walkers, grooms, stall and tack cleaners, exercise riders, show ring assistants, and ring stewards.
 We also often need volunteers to work on special projects at the farm, such as painting, assisting at shows, building jumps and equipment, and refurbishing equipment.
-Our driving program always needs volunteers, as well.
-As we move towards beginning a Special Olympics focus to complement our Challenged Rider Show Teams, the opportunity to travel is expanding.
+Our Pre-Driving and Pre-Vaulting programs always need volunteers, as well.
+Of course, our volunteers always love to work with Special Olympics riders, as well as with our Challenged Rider Show Teams.
+Community service credit hours are given.
 If you think that you have the skills, motivation, desire and interest to succeed as an equine volunteer, please apply here online.
 Thanks!

 Three (3) Apprentice Opportunities

-The following may help you achieve the Instructor in Training status required by NARHA in terms of completing the required number of mentoring hours with a NARHA certified instructor.
+The following may help you achieve the Instructor in Training status required by NARHA, PATH Int'l., in terms of completing the required number of mentoring hours with a NARHA, PATH Int'l., certified instructor.

 Three month paid Apprenticeships